 Biofortification of staple crops

-- iron-biofortification of rice, beans and sweet potato
+- iron-biofortification of rice, beans, sweet potato, cassava and legumes;

-- provitamin A carotenoid-biofortification of sweet potato, maize and cassava.
+- provitamin A carotenoid-biofortification of sweet potato, maize and cassava; and

 Status: not currently available

 Related systematic reviews

 From harvest to health: Challenges for developing biofortified staple foods and determining their impact on nutrient status